harshsharma5720/harshrepo/README.md

 # harshrepo
 This is my new repository for to start my new journey with Github.
 <br>
-The auther of harshrepo is Harshvardhan sharma
+The auther of harshrepo is Harshvardhan Sharma